-Just keep in mind that both titles should be focussed on the reader.
-The SEO title should be optimized, but it should also trigger a high CTR.
+Just keep in mind that both titles should be focused on the reader.
+The SEO title should be optimized, but it should also improve CTR.
 Make it such that people want to click on your link, rather than on links to other sites.

 The WordPress title can be longer than the SEO title, as there is more room.
 Make use of that, and try to think of a title that really captures the essence of the article.